 Comic Strip Spread

-The Comic Strip Spread is an extremely simple 9-card chronological spread that looks like a page of a comic book.
+The Comic Strip Spread is a simple nine-card chronological spread that looks like a page of a comic book.
 This method should be used to get a glimpse of the future as it would pan out naturally.
-You may also want to check your biorythm.
-The spread is easy to read as a story, just like a comic book.
+It may be insightful to use this spread in coordination with biorhythms.
+The spread is easy to read as a storyboard, just like a comic strip.

-Pay particular attention to the cards and the relationships to their neighbors.
+It is important to pay particular attention to the cards and the relationships with their neighbours.
 Notice which directions the cards are facing, and how they interact.

 Your Comic Strip Reading